aaronparker/aaronparker.github.io/_posts/2007-11-11-windows-vista-components-available-for-windows-xp.md

 tags:
   - Windows-Vista
 ---
-Here&#8217;s a list of components developed for Windows Vista or during the same development time frame and included in Windows Vista, that have also been made available for installation on Windows XP:
+Here's a list of components developed for Windows Vista or during the same development time frame and included in Windows Vista, that have also been made available for installation on Windows XP:

 <table border="1" cellspacing="0" cellpadding="2" width="600">
   <tr>